algosup/2023-2024-project-4-sportshield-team-8/documents/technicalSpecifications/technicalSpecifications.md

 A reversible approach would be to create password protection on the USB port.

 # Glossary

-- **NFC (Near Field Communication)**: A communication protocol that enables two devices, such as a smartphone and a sensor, to communicate when they are placed close together, typically within a few centimetres.
+- **NFC (Near Field Communication)**: A communication protocol that enables two devices, such as a smartphone and a sensor, to communicate when they are placed close together, typically within a few centimeters.

 - **Bluetooth**: A wireless technology standard for exchanging data over short distances using short-wavelength radio waves.
 Firmware: Software that is embedded into hardware devices to control their functionality.